andres-fr/python3-template/README.md

 * improve `create_docs.sh`: **it should succeed only if everything succeedes**, check for environment and input consistency and should be callable from everywhere (requiring or computing repo root path).

+* refactor travis config to have all variables (like package name etc) centralized and clear

+* Read the docs stuck on 1.0.0?

 ## MAYBE TODO:

 * add all OS to travis file: for the moment not supported! https://github.com/travis-ci/travis-ci/issues/9744#issuecomment-419426053